Skip to main content

 }

-Add the same JSON block to your editor's MCP settings file (.cursor/mcp.json for Cursor, or the VS Code MCP extension config).
-The structure is identical — one key per server, url plus headers.
+Add this block to your client's MCP settings (.cursor/mcp.json for Cursor, the VS Code MCP extension config, or claude mcp add --transport http <name> <url> --header "Authorization: Bearer <key>" for Claude Code).
+The structure is one key per server — url plus headers.

 Custom MCP client or SDK